mmbwn0220/Udacity_write_blogPost/README.md

 •	Find most impacted features related to the price

 File Descriptions
-•	Listings.csv is data Source  from https://www.kaggle.com/airbnb/seattle/data Airbnb the listing activity of homestays in 2016 Seattle, WA.
+•	Listings_Seattle.csv is data Source  from https://www.kaggle.com/airbnb/seattle/data Airbnb the listing activity of homestays in 2016 Seattle, WA.

 •	Udacity_project4 notebook file is to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.